— 2015 ICC M1 Residential Mechanical Inspector Certification Course!

 - fired appliance in the bedroom or adjoining bathroom.

-- Revised lumber capacities have changed the span lengths for floor joists, ceiling joists, and rafters in the prescriptive tables of the IRC.
+- Revised lumber capacities have changed the span lengths for floor joists, ceiling joists, and rafters in the IRC’s prescriptive tables.

-- New sections and tables provide prescriptive methods for posts, beams, joists, and connections in deck construction.
+- New sections and tables provide prescriptive methods for posts, beams, joists, and deck construction connections.